atPenev/OnlineTest/README.md

 1. Visit https://www.pushbullet.com/ and Sign up
 2. Go to Devices
-    a.
-Install Pushbullet to a device of your choice (be it a phone or a web browser)
+   - Install Pushbullet to a device of your choice (be it a phone or a web browser)
 3. Go to Settings, Account
-    a.
-Select Create Access Token
+   - Select Create Access Token
-    b.
-Store the generated access token somewhere safe
+   - Store the generated access token somewhere safe

 # How to run the project #